Sleep Clinic Listings

 Chemist or Pharmacy run Sleep Clinics

-In terms of coverage, these providers are the most plentiful in the market.
-Not only that, the competition this provides keeps their costs competitive too.
+These providers are the most plentiful in the market in terms of coverage.
+The competition this provides also keeps their costs competitive.

-Although, there is a trade-off.
-By and large, their primary service is providing at-home sleep studies, mostly around the $100 mark.
-Also, their primary focus is the treatment of obstructive sleep apnoea (OSA), and its various severities.
+However, there is a trade-off.
+Their primary service is, by and large, providing at-home sleep studies, mainly around the $100 mark.
+Also, their primary focus is the treatment of obstructive sleep apnea (OSA) and its various severities.

-Initially, some may provide either a 15-30 min. free phone or online sleep health assessment.
+Some may initially provide a 15-30 minute free phone or online sleep health assessment.
 From there, a course of action is suggested.
-This could be from either improving your sleep hygiene for mild obstructive sleep apnoea, to trailing a CPAP machine for severe obstructive sleep apnoea.
+This could involve improving your sleep hygiene for mild obstructive sleep apnoea or trialing a CPAP machine for severe obstructive sleep apnoea.

-If a CPAP machine is a suitable treatment for you, they can be either rented or bought.
-Prices vary depending on the type & brand starting at ~$700 and up from there.
+If a CPAP machine is a suitable treatment for you, you can rent or buy one.
+Prices vary depending on the type and brand, starting at ~$700 and up from there.

-Bear in mind, the better providers will tailor fit your device based on your level of comfort.
-It’s a good idea to shop around as there are differing types of CPAP setups.
+Remember that better providers will tailor-fit your device based on your comfort level.
+It’s a good idea to shop around because there are different CPAP setups.

 Sleep Clinics or Services provided by Health Professionals